Meet our team

 I have a Bachelor of Social Work degree and a Master of Social Work degree.
 I enjoy spending time with friends and family, reading, cuddling my dog (and everyone else’s dog), and exploring the wonderful landscapes of the Yukon.

-Shauna Kewin, Child & Youth Advocacy Caseworker
+Shauna Kewin, Advocacy Representative

 Tanis,